Pavle Ingorokva

 Pavle Ingorokva (პავლე ინგოროყვა; January 1, 1893 in Poti – November 20, 1983 in Tbilisi) was a Georgian historian, philologist, and public benefactor.

 He graduated from the University of St. Petersburg (1916).
 In 1917 he was one of the founders of the Union of Georgian Writers.
-In 1917-1919 he was a member of the "National Council of Georgia".
+In 1917–1919 he was a member of the "National Council of Georgia".
 On May 26, 1918 Ingorokva signed the "Act of Independence of Georgia".
-In 1921 he protested the occupation of Georgia by the Bolshevist Russia, in 1921-1923 Ingorokva was a member of the group "Shavchokhianebi" ("Blackchokhians").
-In 1924-1925, he was the editor-in-chief of the Georgian scientific and literary Journal Kavkasioni ("The Caucasus").
+In 1921 he protested the occupation of Georgia by the Bolshevist Russia, in 1921–1923 Ingorokva was a member of the group "Shavchokhianebi" ("Blackchokhians").
+In 1924–1925, he was the editor-in-chief of the Georgian scientific and literary Journal Kavkasioni ("The Caucasus").
 The Journal was closed by the Bolshevik regime.

 In 1925 Ingorokva founded the Publishing House "Kartuli Tsigni" ("The Georgian Book").
-This Publishing House published works of Ilia Chavchavadze in the XI volumes (1926-1928) and works of other outstanding Georgian authors.
+This Publishing House published works of Ilia Chavchavadze in the XI volumes (1926–1928) and works of other outstanding Georgian authors.
 In 1933 "Kartuli Tsigni" was closed.

-In 1929-1940 Ingorokva was a Head of the Department of Manuscripts of the State Museum of Georgia (now the Georgian National Museum), in 1940-1950 a senior research fellow of the Institute of History (Tbilisi).
+In 1929–1940 Ingorokva was a Head of the Department of Manuscripts of the State Museum of Georgia (now the Georgian National Museum), in 1940–1950 a senior research fellow of the Institute of History (Tbilisi).
 In 1958 he was one of the founders of the Institute of Manuscripts (now the Georgian National Center of Manuscripts).
 He was also a member of the Commission on Study of The Knight in the Panther's Skin of the Georgian Academy of Sciences (GAS) (now Georgian National Academy of Sciences).

-Pavle Ingorokva's main fields of the scientific activity were the history of the Georgian literature, history of Georgia, source studies of the history of Georgia, Rustavelology (Study of the works of the mediaeval Georgian writer Shota Rustaveli), history of Georgian script, etc. Some of his findings have proved extremely contentious and most western scholars dispute them, claiming his work is biased from an ethno-nationalistic perspective; this is especially in regard to his discussion of the ethnogenesis of the Georgians and Abkhaz, and the age of the Georgian alphabet.
+Pavle Ingorokva's main fields of the scientific activity were the history of the Georgian literature, history of Georgia, source studies of the history of Georgia, Rustavelology (Study of the works of the mediaeval Georgian writer Shota Rustaveli), history of Georgian script, etc. Some of his findings have proved extremely contentious.